Naramsim/World-Championship-Emulator/README.md

 # World-Championship-Emulator
-Simulator written in C for the soccer world cup, uses Unix C multiprocess
+Simulator written in C for the soccer world cup, uses Unix C.

-Simple end course project
+Simple end course project.
-Each match is a different process
+Each match is a different process.